WilliamRo/gam_rhn/README.md

 Trials are configurated using `tframe` `Config` class.
 The instance name is usually `th` since it's easy to type.

 `tframe` provides hundreds of configuration options for users which are maintained in `tframe/configs` package.
 Each trial is likely to involve dozens of configurations including dataset configurations, device configurations, console output configurations, path specifications and most importantly, hyper-parameters.
 To be honestly, this makes `tframe` complicated and forbidding, even the developer himself will be confused sometimes.
-However, life will be much easier if one is familiar with those options since many of them enables people to carry out a very complicated logic using only one line in the corresponding task module.
+However, life will be much easier if one is familiar with those options since many of them enable users to carry out very complicated logics by turning on simple options.

 **For IDE users**, set the configurations in the corresponding task module `tXX_ZZZ.py` and run this module directly.